Sharon N. Arthur, LPC, Company Owner on Influential Women

 In addition to her clinical practice, Sharon brings a background in corporate consulting, brand management, and diversity-informed research, advising organizations on workforce well-being, inclusion, and psychological safety.
 She is also the creator of Just Say It By Sharon, a wellness-focused lifestyle brand offering programs and products that integrate emotional insight with intentional living.

-A sought-after speaker and emerging media voice, Sharon addresses topics including mental health and leadership resilience, burnout and boundaries, identity and empowerment, and trauma-informed organizational culture.
+A sought-after speaker, emerging media voice, and thought leader, Sharon addresses topics including mental health and leadership resilience, burnout and boundaries, identity and empowerment, and trauma-informed organizational culture.
 She holds a Master’s degree in Mental Health Counseling from Seattle University and continues to advocate for mental health as a strategic, human, and leadership asset.

 I attribute my success to answering my calling as a trauma-informed mental health therapist and hypnotherapist, guided by my own experiences with grief and loss.
 Being present, holding space without judgment, and making therapy accessible enables me to create a ripple effect of healing for my clients, their families, and the broader community.